Wilson13/vision-web-app/README.md

 # Notes

+- Wanted to perform the drawing of bounding boxes in front end (Static Site using NextJS for SSG) but couldn't do it due to Sharp library dependency on fs, which is only available in NodeJS.
-Still requires some refactoring and code clean up.
+- Still requires some refactoring and code clean up.